-Maiden Life Försäkrings, AB. ("Maiden LF" or the "Company") is licensed to underwrite direct insurance for Class 1a - Life Insurance and Class 1b - Supplementary Insurance to Class 1a.
-Maiden LF is domiciled in Sweden however coverage is provided throughout Europe under the "Provision of Freedom of Services."
+Maiden General Försäkrings, AB. ("Maiden GF" or the "Company") is licensed to underwrite direct insurance for Class 16 - other financial loss.
+Maiden GF was incorporated in Sweden on October 13th, 2016, corporation number 516406-1003.

-Maiden LF is a subsidiary of Maiden Holdings, Ltd. ("Maiden" or the "Group").
+Maiden GF is a subsidiary of Maiden Holdings, Ltd. ("Maiden" or the "Group").
 Maiden is a Bermuda headquartered holding company which is traded on the NASDAQ (MHLD).